rickstaa/real-panda-control-examples/README.md

 ## Moveit example launch instructions

-To test out Moveit control, after you build and sourced the catkin workspace, you can you can launch the example included in the `panda_moveit_config` using the following command:
+To test out Moveit control, after you build and sourced the catkin workspace, you can launch the example included in the `panda_moveit_config` using the following command:

 ```bash
 roslaunch panda_moveit_config panda_control_moveit_rviz.launch load_gripper:=true robot_ip:=172.16.0.2